panubo/docker-wordpress-init/README.md

 # Wordpress Init for Docker

-This sets up the required environment variables to bootstrap a new Wordpress install.
+This generates the required _static_ environment variables to bootstrap a new Wordpress install and creates a corresponding MySQL user and database.

 ## Status